 Morgan, Edmund S.: American Slavery – American Freedom; The Ordeal of Colonial Virginia; (New York, W. W. Norton & Company, Inc., 1975).
 The First American Boom: Virginia 1618 to 1630 (The William and Mary Quarterly, Third Series, Vol. 28, No. 2 (Apr., 1971), pp. 170-198; Published by: Omohundro Institute of Early American History and Culture.
 Stable URL: http://www.jstor.org/stable/191730)

-Swingen, Abigail L.; Competing Visions of Empire; Labor, Slavery and the Origins of the British Empire (New Haven CT, Yale University Press, 2015).
+Swingen, Abigail L.; Competing Visions of Empire; Labor, Slavery and the Origins of the British Empire (New Haven, Yale University Press, 2015).

 Thanks to Drs.
-James Horn and Warren Billings for reading and commenting on early drafts and Martha Pace Gresham for her review and suggestions.
+James Horn and Warren Billings for their comments and assistance and Martha Pace Gresham for her review and suggestions.

 This essay is by James H. McCall © 2017, all rights reserved, and used by permission.
 It was adapted from his lectures at Osher Lifelong Learning Institute at the University of California, San Diego.